 ..shows the new address-accurate boundaries (in pink) often have more “turns and corners” than their predecessors (in dark grey).
 This does mean that overall, they will be larger files on-disk, but because we do not need to slavishly adhere to the standard mapping features used by legacy data, they are and will remain a class ahead of anything else.
 In addition, technology continues to advance rapidly – trends towards faster processors, memory, solid state drives come readily to mind – for tech-heads, Moore’s Law still seems to be holding.
 We anticipate for most users with even a modest IT budget, our new products will still perform many orders of magnitude better than any other (we’ll do the bench-marking once complete, check back occasionally for an update)!

 What does it mean for our valued customers and data users?

 For new customers, also good news!
-If you license a MapMakers’ postcode product during 2021, you will receive the address-accurate version – if already published – but at the same price as the version it has replaced – a small Covid 19 Relief Contribution to help offset the onerous imposts of our “we’re all in this together..” governments!
-Our prices will remain fixed for calendar 2021, so regardless of the status of your particular geographic area of interest on our development timetable, you will automatically receive address level product updates when thy become available, at no additional cost.
-So why wait, you’ll get the best and most accurate at the best price, so get it and use it now and get a free upgrade!
+If you license a MapMakers’ postcode product, you will receive the address-accurate version at the same price as the version it has replaced – a small Covid 19 Relief Contribution to help offset the onerous imposts of our “we’re all in this together..” governments!
+Our prices will remain fixed until all Covid related impositions are removed, so regardless of the status of your particular geographic area of interest, you will automatically receive address accurate products at no additional cost.
+So why wait, you’ll get the best and most accurate at the best price, so get it and use it now!
 Standard data series here, Census Enhanced data series here, and PDF Postcode Maps here!

 Price rises will be necessary.